-Left Fork of North Creek is within
+Left Fork of North Creek is within Zion National Park

-, and the normal admission fee (increased in 2005 to $25) is required although there is no entry station along the Kolob Reservoir Road.
+, and the normal admission fee ($30 in 2020) is required although there is no entry station along the Kolob Reservoir Road.
 In addition, because the hike has become so popular in recent years, with a supposed risk of erosion and damage to wildlife, a limit of 80 people per day (and no more than 12 in a group) has been imposed, and a permit is necessary, which from 2004 has been 1-2 people: $10, 3-7 people: $15, 8-12 people: $20.
 Permits for 60 of the 80 may be booked in advance by either email or postal applications, 3 months prior to travel, with successful candidates determined by a lottery system, or for the other 20, obtained one day before travel from one of the two park visitor centers at Kolob Canyon or Zion Canyon.
 Early queuing is advised for these walk in permits.
 Zion backcountry hiking regulations change often, and may become even more restrictive.